 One reason why annuals and perennials can seem so mysterious is that a specific plant could be either, depending on where you live.
 All plants prefer certain types of weather.
 Some can withstand frigid cold weather, while others need mild or warm temperatures year-round.

 If you live in a place with cold winters, a heat-loving perennial might bloom in the summer but then die when winter comes.
-In this case, the plant is actually an annual because it won’t bloom the next year.
+In this case, the plant performs like an annual in your zone because it won’t bloom the next year.

-The U.S. Department of Agriculture (USDA) has taken the guesswork out of choosing plants based on your climate.
+The U.S. Department of Agriculture (USDA) takes the guesswork out of choosing plants based on your climate.
 Its hardiness zone system assigns numbers to regions with similar weather patterns across the U.S. When you know your hardiness zone, you can select perennials that can take the average minimum temperatures where you live.
-The hardiness zone is why you see phrases like "annual in zones 4 and 5, perennial in zones 6 to 10" printed on plant tags.
+Look on plant tags for phrases like "annual in zones 4 and 5, perennial in zones 6 to 10."
+The USDA hardiness zone map here is the 2023 updated version.
+To find your hardiness zone, locate your site on the map, note the color and match with the key on the right.
+Use the hardiness zone number as a guide when selecting plants for your garden.

 Annuals vs. Perennials Bloom Time and Cost

 Bloom time is a major difference between annuals and perennials.
-Perennials usually have shorter blooming periods while annuals produce flowers for longer.
+Perennials often have shorter blooming periods while annuals bloom throughout the growing season.

-With the right care, you can enjoy annuals throughout the summer until the first frost.
+With the right care, you can enjoy annuals from summer until first frost.
 Some annuals require deadheading to keep blooming.
 To deadhead, use pruning snips to remove faded and dead flowers from plants.
 Check plant tags to find out if deadheading will benefit the annuals in your garden.

 Perks of Perennials

-One of the simple pleasures of having a garden is watching bees, birds and other insects visit.
+One of gardening's simple pleasures is watching bees, birds and other insects visit your landscape.
 In the gardening world, insects and birds collect and move pollen from one plant to another.

 Perennials live in your garden year after year and support pollinating insects' life cycles.
 In your garden, you'll observe that pollinating insects prefer some plants over others.